team-simplay/SimPlay/docs/source/quickstart.rst

     This way, you can most effectively use the ``tint`` parameter.

 The ``tint`` parameter multiplies the color of the graphic with the given color.
-If you do not wish to apply a tint, set it to 0xFFFFFF, so all pixel values are kept.
+If no tint is to be applied, set it to 0xFFFFFF, so all pixel values are kept the same.

-Now that you have successfully created a process, it is time to learn how SimPlay is able to log visual changes of the simulation.
+After having successfully created a process, it is time to learn how SimPlay is able to log visual changes of the simulation.

 SimPlay provides utility classes to ``set`` different type of events.
-You can find a complete list of events in the :doc:`api_reference/simplay.events` section.
+Find a complete list of events in the :doc:`api_reference/simplay.events` section.
-Usually however, you won't be instantiating these classes yourself, but rather use one of the ``-VisualUtil`` classes which provide a more declarative way of declaring visual state changes.
+Usually however, these classes won't be instantiated manually, but rather through the use one of the ``-VisualUtil`` classes which provide a more declarative way of declaring visual state changes.
 All the methods available are documented in their respective sections in :doc:`api_reference/simplay.visualutil`.
 The following section only provides a few examples for these ``VisualUtils``.